McShelby/hugo-theme-relearn/exampleSite/content/basics/customization/_index.en.md

 ## Activate search

-If not already present, add the following lines in your `config.toml` file.
+If not already present, add the following lines in your `hugo.toml` file.

 ```toml
 [outputs]